CSA-RH/aro-eip-toolkit/README.md

 Where `expectedAssignable = Configured - unassignableIPs` (accounting for overcommitted EIPs).

 **Overcommitment Handling:**
-- EIP resources with more IPs configured than available nodes cannot assign all IPs
+- EIP resources with more IPs than available nodes cannot assign all IPs
-- The monitoring logic accounts for this by calculating how many IPs are legitimately unassignable
-- Monitoring exits when all assignable IPs are assigned (not all configured IPs)
+- Monitoring calculates unassignable IPs and exits when all assignable IPs are assigned

 **Mismatch Detection:**
-- EIP/CPIC mismatches are detected only after 10 iterations without progress
+- Detected after 10 iterations without progress
-- Overcommitted EIP resources are excluded from mismatch detection to avoid false positives
+- Overcommitted EIP resources excluded to avoid false positives
-- Detailed mismatch IP lists are shown only after 10 iterations without progress and hidden immediately when progress is detected
+- Detailed IP lists shown after 10 iterations, hidden when progress detected

 **Unassigned EIP Detection:**
-- Unassigned EIPs are detected only after 10 iterations without progress
+- Detected after 10 iterations without progress
-- Only shown if no mismatches are already detected (to avoid duplicate reporting)
+- Only shown if no mismatches detected (to avoid duplicate reporting)

 ### Logged Metrics